binkley/basilisk/README.md

 These replace Spring `@WebMvcTest` annotation to ensure JSON sent and received.

+### Logging tests

+The [logging tests](#logging-tests) support production, and validate key logging events; they are not for development/QA-only logging:

+- Business/auditing events
+- Production issues

 ### Database tests

 Spring blogs on Spring Data JDBC domain relationships in